Frequently Asked Questions

 Students from most African countries, the Caribbean, Pakistan, India, Nepal and Bangladesh are required to submit official national exam results (i.e. WASSCE, EGSE, KCSE, CAPE, IGCSE, ISC, SLC).
 You may fax or scan and email a copy of the official certificate if you are unable to mail it.
 Other international students are not required to submit national exam results, but are welcome to do so.

 I'm in an A-Level/IB curriculum.
 What exam information should I submit?

 All students must submit academic transcripts documenting day-to-day performance in secondary school.
-In addition, student pursuing an A-Level curriculum, you must submit your O-Level/IGCSE results, and predicted A-Level results.
+In addition, student pursuing an A-Level curriculum must submit O-Level/IGCSE results and predicted A-Level results.
 Students in an IB curriculum must submit predicted IB exam results.

 Can I receive credit for IB or A level courses?